orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - Needs to take into account the style of the current user/project.
 'Things like the user saying, if I do this, I mean this.'
 - Space of keyboard to target input to allow easy internationalization
 - Allow with voice to spell out words if they;'re not yet in the dictionary, use words in 'project' - being the user-level / project-level etc.., directory as more likely.
-- Up is search for something (using AI bot)
+- Up is search for something (using AI bot - or normal search - both.)
 - X call property
 - Square, call method
 - Circle ctrl+z, triangle ctrl+y